Published By Janet Gershen-Siegel at August 19th, 2018

 Borrowers must use the loan proceeds only to finance the seasonal increases of accounts receivable and inventory.
 And in some cases these can be associated higher labor costs.
 This line of credit can be revolving or non-revolving.

 A business can use this type of loan repeatedly after a clean-up period of 30 days.
 So this is when a business can use it to finance a new season’s activity.
-The maturity for these kinds of loans can also be for up to five years.
+The maturity for these kinds of loans can also be for up to 5 years.

 The company might not have another seasonal line of credit outstanding.
 However, it can have other lines which it is using for its non-seasonal working capital needs.
 Maximum maturity for this line of credit is 10 years.